 2. Photographing your car for online advertisements

-Make sure the photographs are clear, and put together a detailed and accurate description of your car.
-More photos is always better, and including details such as the dashboard showing the odometer, any extra’s you’ve added to the car, will pay off.
+Make sure the photographs are clear and put together a detailed and accurate description of your car.
+More photos are always better, and including details such as the dashboard showing the odometer, any extra’s you’ve added to the car, will pay off.
 See how many photos the advertiser allows, and include the full number.

 A smartphone camera is good enough, it lets you take as many photos as you like and just keep the best ones.